rbeeli/websocketclient-cpp/README.md

 - Does not throw exceptions (works with `-fno-exceptions`)
 - No hidden networking control flow
   - User decides when and what to write as response to ping/close frames
-- Few dependencies (STL, OpenSSL, zlib, simdutf)
+- Few dependencies (STL, OpenSSL, zlib or zlib-ng, simdutf)
 - Pluggable transport layer
   - Blocking I/O support (built-in)
   - Non-blocking I/O support using C++20 coroutines, e.g. using standalone ASIO